StarRocks/starrocks/docs/en/sql-reference/sql-functions/Window_function.md

 CUME_DIST() OVER (partition_by_clause order_by_clause)
 ```

-**This function must be used with ORDER BY to sort partition rows into the desired order.
-Without ORDER BY, all rows are peers and have value `N/N = 1`, where `N` is the partition size.**
+**This function must be used with ORDER BY to sort partition rows into the desired order.**

 CUME_DIST() contains NULL values and treats them as the lowest values.